dektronics/printalyzer-timer/README.md

 The "hardware" directory contains [KiCad](https://www.kicad.org/) projects with the complete circuit schematics, bill-of-materials, and PCB layouts.

+* Main Board (main-board)
+  * The main circuit board which contains all of the top panel controls and front panel ports
+  * Runs off a +12V DC input, and contains regulators for all other voltage rails

+* Power Board (power-board)
+  * The AC power input board, which is the only part of the system that should ever touch mains AC power
+  * Runs off power from an IEC320 C14 inlet, and provides output power to drive two IEC320 C13 outlets
+  * Outputs the +12V DC power supply to run the rest of the system
+  * Contains any connectors that need to be on the rear panel, isolating them if they do not involve mains AC power

+* Meter Probe (meter-probe)
+  * The circuit board contained within the external light meter probe peripheral
+  * Runs off a +5V DC input from its connecting cable

 ### Software
 The "software" directory contains all the source code for the firmware